ashleyhindle/php-mcp-server/README.md

-# php-mcp-stdio-server
+# php-mcp-server
-Stdio MCP Server SDK written in PHP
+MCP Server SDK written in PHP

+Currently only supporting the stdio transport